aherbert/gdsc-smlm/docs/model_plugins.rst

      - Select this to save the best filter from all filter sets to file.
 The user will be prompted for a filename when the analysis is complete.

    * - Save template
      - Set to **true** to save a template containing the fit and filter settings from the best filter to a template file.
-Template files can be loaded by the ``Template Configuration`` plugin for use in ``Peak Fit``.
+Template files can be loaded by the ``Template Manager`` plugin for use in ``Peak Fit``.

    * - Calculate sensitivity
      - Select this to perform sensitivity analysis on the top filter from each filter set.